-Here are the specific structural elements that Shopify and nopCommerce both kinda have.
-Some are closer to identical, while others differ to a certain extent in their execution:
+Here are the specific structural elements that Shopify and nopCommerce both cover to certain exntents.
+Some are highly similar, while others differ to a certain degree:

 Price adjustment – you may create advanced pricing decisions for your items.
-These can be “call for price” for extra valuable stock items, as well as “donate any amount you like” UI components.
+These can be “call for price” for extra valuable stock items, as well as miscelanous UI components such as “donate any amount you like”.